SAI3D: Segment Any Instance in 3D Scenes: Related Work

-\paragraph{Open-vocabulary 3D segmentation.} Inspired by the successful 2D open-vocabulary segmentation models, OpenScene~\cite{Peng2023OpenScene} proposes an open-vocabulary 3D semantic segmentation by distilling the CLIP feature onto 3D point clouds.
+\textbf{Open-vocabulary 3D segmentation.} Inspired by the successful 2D open-vocabulary segmentation models, OpenScene~\cite{Peng2023OpenScene} proposes an open-vocabulary 3D semantic segmentation by distilling the CLIP feature onto 3D point clouds.
 On the other hand, LERF~\cite{kerr2023lerf} and DFF \cite{kobayashi2022decomposingDFF} integrate language within NeRF by optimizing an extra feature field that aligns with the CLIP feature.
 While these methods enable open-vocabulary querying by text prompts, they cannot distinguish between object instances of the same categories.
 To solve this issue, OpenMask3D~\cite{takmaz2023openmask3d} and OpenIns3D~\cite{huang2023openins3d} leverage the pre-trained Mask3D models for class-agnostic 3D mask proposal generation.
-While achieving promising instance segmentation results on indoor scenes with similar objects as the training data (ScanNet), we show in our experiments that they fail in complex scenes with fine-grained objects.
-In this work, we remove the dependency of a pre-trained 3D mask proposal network, and work directly on the geometry-aware 3D primitives.
+While achieving promising instance segmentation results on indoor scenes with similar objects as the training data (ScanNet), we show in our experiments that they fail in complex scenes with fine-grained objects. \yd{Concurrent work, MaskClustering~\cite{yan2024maskclustering} and Open3DIS~\cite{nguyen2023open3dis}, both utilize 2D foundation models to obtain segmentation masks, subsequently aggregating these masks to construct 3D representations.} \yd{In this work, we integrate both 3D geometric priors and semantic clues from multi-view 2D masks from SAM model for fine-grained 3D instance segmentation.}